nextmarte/nextmarte/README.md

 ## Hey folks, this is Marcus 🎲

-Currently, I'm enrolled in a Master's degree in Administration at PPGAd-UFF, where I research real estate investment funds.
+Currently, I'm enrolled in a Master's degree in business administration at PPGAd-UFF, where I research real estate investment funds.
 I'm interested in applying machine learning to decision support, economics, and knowledge management.
 In my projects, I primarily use R , but I'm currently expanding my knowledge in machine learning, Python, Rust.

 <div align="center">